 The Oakland Bicyclist and Pedestrian Advisory Commission (BPAC) is pleased to present a summary of our work in the 2020 BPAC Chair Annual Report.
 The Oakland BPAC is an all-volunteer commission comprised of residents of the City of Oakland.
-As an advisory commission, we do not set policy for the city, but rather, contribute our expertise and community connections to promote and encourage walking and biking programs and projects that are safe, efficient and equitable.
-In this report you will find our successes for the year as well as our challenges and recommendations for improvements as we move forward.
+The role of the BPAC is to advise the City of Oakland Department of Transportation, the Oakland City Council and other city departments on pedestrian and bicycle issues.
+As an advisory commission, we do not set policy for the city, but rather, contribute our expertise and community connections to promote and encourage walk and bicycle programs and projects that are safe, efficient and equitable.
+In this report you will find our successes for the year as well as our challenges and recommendations for improvements as we move forward in 2021.
 We hope these recommendations stimulate reflection and discussion between you and your peers, the public and the BPAC.

 The year 2020 was marked by significant social events that were extremely disruptive.
-In addition to coping with the COVID-19 pandemic and mandatory shelter-in-place orders that limited social interactions for public safety, we also were witness to racial justice protests that reinforced the need for fairness and transparency to promote equality within our society.
+In addition to coping with the COVID-19 pandemic and mandatory shelter-in-place orders that limited social interactions for public safety, we also were witness to racial injustice protests that reinforced the need for fairness and transparency to promote equality within our society.
 These events presented challenges to our health and well-being and how we interact with one another as a society, and influenced the activities of the BPAC as well.
 We do not consider these challenges to be obstacles, but rather opportunities to make Oakland a place where persons of all ages, ethnicities and abilities can walk and bike safely and enjoyably without hesitation.
-We greatly appreciate the cooperative efforts of OakDOT and the Office of the Mayor as we proceed through these extraordinary times.
+We greatly appreciate the cooperative efforts of OakDOT staff and the Office of the Mayor as we proceed through these extraordinary times.

 Thank you for your consideration of this report and our recommendations.
-We continue to look forward working with you as we strive to make our city a great place to walk and bike for all of Oakland.
+We continue to look forward working with you as we strive to make the City of Oakland a great place to walk and bike for everyone.